 The Plaintiff filed this complaint, and the Defendant answered through a motion to dismiss.
 The Plaintiff then came to Court and asked Court to delay the proceedings so that he could have additional time to prepare because he could not adequately respond to the Defendant's answer to his complaint.
 This is the Plaintiff's case that he filed.
 Neither the law nor the facts of the case have changed since the Plaintiff made his complaint.
 The Plaintiff does not now get to come back and argue that he is not prepared to support his view of the law and needs an attorney.
 His view of the law needed to be established at the time he filed the complaint, not later.
 In addition, if the Plaintiff needed an attorney to file this action, that is also his responsibility to identify and make happen prior to filing the matter, not after.
 The regulations state, "[t]he burden of proof to reverse the decision of the Election Board shall be upon the party seeking relief."
-In this case, the burden of proof to reverse the decision of the Election Board shall be upon the Election challenge, not an election dispute.
+In this case, the burden of proof to reverse the decision of the Election Board is on the Plaintiff.
+He failed to file or present any evidence that his complaint was an election challenge, not an election dispute.
 In fact, his filings to the Court supported the Election Board's determination that he filed an election dispute as they documented that all the alleged statements in question occurred significantly before the election.